+Are you distracted from an overflowing inbox that seems to haunt you 24/7?
+Do you struggle to keep up with all the Slack threads, zoom requests and messages you get in a day?
 Do you find yourself cringing at the dulcet tones of your mobile phone message notifications?
-Or are you distracted from an overflowing inbox that seems to haunt you 24/7?
 In this era of instant communications, social media and rapidly changing technologies, communication overload is becoming a very real and increasingly common issue.
-Here are 5 strategies to help reduce the overwhelm you’re feeling and to keep you focused on the top priorities in your work and life.
+Read on to find out what communication overload is and learn 5 strategies to help reduce the overwhelm you’re feeling and to keep you focused on the top priorities in your work and life.

 1. Check your emails at set intervals throughout the day